A converted loft with an outbuilding, a garden and a lot

 Extending on from here, an initial central living room features a rear dining area with overhead lighting as well as an overall floral atmosphere thanks to a minimalist, Henri Matisse-style fresco, while a second sitting room, adjacent to the first, is organised around a dark metal fireplace integrated within the staircase that leads to a glassed-in mezzanine above.

 Set back from the staircase are the entrances to the utility room and cellar, whereas near the kitchen, the wooden main staircase, painted white, provides access to the upstairs floor.
-Tucked behind the staircase, the ground-floor main bedroom faces both the garden and patio and includes a sleeping area, cupboards and an adjacent bathroom.
+Past the staircase, the ground-floor main bedroom faces both the garden and patio and includes a sleeping area, cupboards and an adjacent bathroom.

 The intermediate level